 - Horizontal Cracks: These are the biggest problem.
 Water saturated soil may have froze and expanded, or you have soil that expands when wet and shrinks when dry.
 These types of cracks tend to lead a homeowner to replacing the foundation.

 There are other signs to watch for when walking through the home that may indicate settling or shrinking.
-There will always be some unevenness over time because every house settles.
-But, here are some warning signs to look for:
+There will always be some unevenness over time because every house settles, however, if you have noticed there to be significant damage to the foundations it would be ideal to look at this company for foundation repair in Waco or elsewhere.
+Here are also some warning signs to look for:

 - Doors jam or do not latch